chuckmilton/CSULB-Schedule-Generator/README.md

 * Must webscrape CSULB's course catalog while CSULB's Schedule Planner has direct access to the data.
 * CSULB's Schedule Planner is able to directly import the courses from your planned schedule into your enrollment shopping cart.

+## How to set up
+* pip install requests
+* pip install beautifulsoup4

 ### Disclaimer
 This project was created for educational/demonstrative purposes.
 I have no affiliation with any of CSULB's sites and neither I nor the software will be held liable for any consequences resulting from its use.